MX Responsive Beamtime Guide

-For automated unattended data collection, we simply need the information required for data collection parameters for all samples to be provided in ISPyB as outlined in the webpages here.
+For automated unattended data collection, we simply need the information required for data collection parameters for all samples to be provided in UAS and ISPyB as outlined in the webpages here.

 For a responsive remote access or industrial mail-in visits we need you to complete the short questionnaire in the Shipment Comments field when shipping your samples to help us configure the beamtime schedule.

 On ticking the Responsive Remote / Mail-in session option (see image below) the questionnaire in the shipment comments requests the following information (please answer after each question as appropriate):